 New Rule Changes How Nursing Home Disputes Are Aired

-The Centers for Medicare & Medicaid Services (CMS), the federal agency charged with overseeing the quality of treatment in the nation’s 15,000 long-term care facilities, recently released a final rule heralding its first major regulatory reform in 25 years.
-The rule is slated to be phased in over three years, beginning November 28, 2016.
-It […]
+Updated December 2025 The Centers for Medicare & Medicaid Services (CMS), the federal agency charged with overseeing the quality of treatment in the nation’s 15,000 long-term care facilities, released a final rule in October 2016 heralding its first major regulatory reform in 25 years.
+The rule was slated to be phased in over three years, […]

 The Three A’s for Happiness and Health